-Waking on this morning in La Villa, Italy we knew we needed to climb 3,000 feet before taking one step of downhill.
-But for some reason, even though it seemed a big undertaking, I was excited.
-Soak up the view of the photo above…that is what I looked forward to.
+Waking on this morning in La Villa, Italy we knew we needed to climb 3,000 feet before taking one step downhill.
+For some reason, even though it seemed a big undertaking, I was excited.
+Soak up the view of the photo below…that is what I looked forward to.
 Each step didn’t look like that, but I don’t remember any one step–I remember this view and what I accomplished in walking up it.

 My buddy Dan and I both were wearing American sized backpacks that probably weighed close to 40 pounds.
 Every other person (and I think they were all Europeans) we saw had packs half the size of ours.
 That morning, we jettisoned items we no longer deemed useful.
 Tent…gone!
 Water purification…gone!
 Teddy bear…gone!
 Still Dan said at one point, “Dude, you are carrying like 20 pounds of camera gear.
 Is it worth it?”
 Yes, it was.
 Especially now as I scan in images from that trip.

 What is longing?
 A definition is “a